isabella232/dynamic-media-classic.en-1/help/application-setup.md

 This option is the most inclusive replacement rule.
 You can upload a replacement image to a different folder than the original, upload a file with a different filename extension, and replace the original file.
 If the original file is in a different folder, the replacement image resides in the new folder to which it was uploaded.

-**Retain Publish** Specifies whether a replacement image uploaded to Scene7 retains the Ready to Publish setting of the image it is replacing, or the setting is specified on upload.
+**Retain Publish** Specifies whether a replacement image uploaded to Dynamic Media Classic retains the Ready to Publish setting of the image it is replacing, or the setting is specified on upload.

 **Default Color Profiles** Specifies the color profiles applied as part of Default Color Profile Options when adding CMYK images.